← Back to Homepage

 Background

-Local DC races have outsized downstream effects on federal policy, urban planning, and infrastructure, but the sheer volume of candidates and finance filings makes them hard for voters and journalists to follow.
-Put the data somewhere readable and civic engagement gets cheaper: advocacy groups can target grassroots efforts, and voters can make informed choices without digging through government spreadsheets.
+This tracker keeps every DC race — candidates, campaign finance, and week-to-week momentum — in one readable place, refreshed nightly.
+Local races have outsized effects on federal policy, urban planning, and infrastructure, but the volume of candidates and finance filings makes them hard for voters and journalists to follow without digging through government spreadsheets.
 The early data already hints that fundraising momentum tracks closely with ballot-access success.

 A Look Inside